Thai military rulers appoint anti-Thaksin advisers

 Many Bangkok voters support the establishment and approve of the coup if it means ending Thaksin's influence.
 They say he is corrupt and disrespectful to the monarchy, an accusation he denies.

 (Additional reporting by Amy Sawitta Lefevre, Orathai Sriring, Manunphattr Dhanananphorn in Bangkok, Andrew R.C.
-Marshall and Matt Spetalnick in Washington; Writing by Robert Birsel and Alan Raybould; Editing by Alex Richardson and Nick Macfie))
+Marshall and Matt Spetalnick in Washington; Writing by Robert Birsel and Alan Raybould; Editing by Alex Richardson and Nick Macfie) ((Alan.Raybould@thomsonreuters.com)(+6626489721)(Reuters Messaging: alan.raybould.thomsomreuters.com@reuters.net)